JAYASREE24032006/Ex--8---Implement-the-AES-Encryption-and-decryption/README.md

     return 0;
 }
 ```
-## OUTPUT:
+## OUTPUT :
 ![image](https://github.com/user-attachments/assets/aad3b476-00c1-4eff-9c41-166d70a0a2ac)

-## RESULT:
+## RESULT :
-Hence,to use Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is done successfully.
+The program to implement the  Advanced Encryption Standard (AES) Algorithm for a practical application like URL Encryption is executed successfully.